 The newness and busyness of life at Fairfield can be overwhelming.
 In the spirit and tradition of Ignatian Spirituality, Campus Ministry offers several retreat experiences to meet a wide range of spiritual needs.
 If you are looking to refresh your faith life and grow in your relationship with others, yourself and God, we have something for you!

 Join other first-year students for a fun getaway and conversations about faith, friendships, and the journey ahead at Fairfield University.
 Don't miss out on this fun opportunity to get off campus build friendships, reflect on your time at Fairfield and find out how exploring your faith-life can enhance your experience at Fairfield.
 (Campfire, canoeing, games and reflection time included!)

 - Who: Open to all first-year students

 - Where: Camp Jewell, Colebrook, CT (transportation provided)

 For more information, contact: Gregory Vigliotta or call (203) 254-4000 ext.
 2415.

 November 21-23, 2014

 Kairos, adapted to mean "God's time", is an intensive, three day, weekend experience that invites close examination of our relationships with God, ourselves, and others in a communal and reflective setting.
-This Catholic & Ignatian Retreat welcomes students of all faiths as well as those with no particular faith background and is open to anyone who has not attended a Kairos Retreat before.
+This Catholic & Ignatian Retreat welcomes students of all faiths as well as those with no particular faith background.

 If you have participated in a Kairos Retreat before, we welcome you to the Fairfield University Kairos Community.
 You are encouraged to apply to be a Kairos leader and participate in Community activities, such as Fourth Day, which occur, regularly throughout each semester.